-There are laws that limit how much money your creditors can deduct from your paycheck.
-These laws exist to help ensure that you have enough income left to pay your own living expenses.
+Federal law limits the amount creditors can garnish from your wages.
+These laws exist to help ensure that you have enough income left to pay your living expenses.

-Federal law limits the amount of money creditors can garnish from your wages.
 Illinois, however, imposes even stricter limits.
 Wage deductions are taken from your “disposable income,” meaning the amount of money you earn after taxes and other mandatory deductions are taken out.
-In accordance with Illinois law the most that can be deducted from your wages is the lesser of the following two amounts:
+Under Illinois law, the most an employer can deduct from your wages is the lesser of the following two amounts:

 Example.
 John earns $1,000 in disposable income per week.
 Calculation 1: 15% of his disposable earnings is $150.
 Calculation 2: His disposable income less the minimum wage multiplied by 45 is $628.75 ($1,000 - ($8.25 x 45)).
 Illinois wage deduction law requires the employer to take the lesser of the two amounts; $150 of John’s earnings will be garnished and sent to his creditor.

 In Illinois, the following types of income are not subject to wage deductions:

 If you have a child support obligation, student loans, or taxes, your wages can be garnished without a court judgment.
 The amount that can be garnished is different, as well.

 Illinois uses the federal limits set forth under the Consumer Credit Protection Act (CCPA).
-Federal law limits what can be taken from your paycheck for this type of wage garnishment.
+Federal law limits the amount taken from your paycheck for this type of wage garnishment.
 Up to 50% of your disposable earnings may be garnished to pay child support if you are currently supporting a spouse or a child who isn't the subject of the order.
 If you are not supporting a spouse or child, up to 60% of your earnings may be taken.
 An additional five percent may be garnished for support payments over 12 weeks in arrears.
 (Learn more about wage garnishment for child support arrears.)